phoenix-4u/lit-eracy/Functional Requirements Document.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" class="logo" width="120"/>

-# Functional Requirements Document for AI Literacy App
+# Functional Requirements Document for Lit-eracy

 ## Executive Summary

-This comprehensive Functional Requirements Document outlines the development of a **habit-forming AI literacy application** for children aged 3-14 in developing regions, with a specific proof-of-concept targeting India/CBSE curriculum standards.
+This comprehensive Functional Requirements Document outlines the development of a **habit-forming Lit-eracylication** for children aged 3-14 in developing regions, with a specific proof-of-concept targeting India/CBSE curriculum standards.
 The application leverages local Gemma AI to create personalized, engaging, and culturally relevant learning experiences through an offline-first architecture that ensures accessibility in regions with limited connectivity.[^1]

 ## Project Overview